 Located on an island between the Atlantic Ocean and the Caribbean Sea, the Dominican Republic can be viewed as a microcosm of the world.
 Managing the same environmental issues as Canada such as solid waste management, renewable energy vs. fossil fuels, protection of national forests, impacts of climate change on agriculture and oceans, the country offers a perfect platform for comparison.
-Students will not only acquire in depth knowledge and understanding of these issues, but they will develop the critical thinking skills required to analyze the complexity of underlying factors that must be addressed in order to develop solutions to these issues.
+You will not only acquire in-depth knowledge and understanding of these issues but will also develop the critical thinking skills required to analyze the complexity of underlying factors that must be addressed in order to develop solutions to these issues.

 Grade 12 University/College The Environment and Resource Management (CGR4M) Prerequisite: Any university, university/college, or college preparation course in Canadian and world studies, English, or social sciences and humanities

 Note: A minimum of 5 students must be registered for a course to run.

 Online Orientation: Saturday, February 10 2018 Students must login to the online platform by Monday, February 12 to begin their introductory assignments.
 Their teacher will contact them with the information to access the online course on February 10.

 Pre-trip in-class: Saturday, February 24, Saturday, and March 3 Students will be required to submit introductory assignments on Saturday, February 24.
 Assessment will be ongoing throughout the pre-trip classes.

 Travel: Saturday, March 10 to Saturday, March 17 Students will be completing assessments throughout the travel portion.

 Post-trip in-class: Saturday, April 7 Students will complete all daily assessments and submit their summative assignments by Saturday, April 7

 * $1500 deposit is needed to secure your spot at the time of registration

 * $1490 final deposit is due Thursday, February 1, 2018